Retro-Carnage-Team/retro-carnage-website/docs/en/development/game/assets/sound-effects.md

+---
+description: Music and sound effects are stored in a directory called sounds.
+Retro Carnage uses a single, fixed audio configuration for all music and sounds.
+title: Music and sounds effects
+---

 # Music and sounds effects

 Retro Carnage has background music and sound effects stored in a directory called `sounds`.
 As the names suggest music